Bank of England's Carney to become U.N. climate finance envoy

 Carney had been seen as a contender to lead the International Monetary Fund, but the job went instead to Kristalina Georgieva, former World Bank chief executive.

-Reporting by Isla Binnie, Writing by William Schomberg; Editing by Kevin Liffey
+Reporting by Isla Binnie, Writing by William Schomberg and Paul Sandle; Editing by Kevin Liffey